Know Before You Go

 We suggest you arrive at the theatre 30 minutes prior to the start of the show.
-This will allow you plenty of time to find your seats before the performance begins.
+This will allow you plenty of time to relax, visit the bar or bathrooms, and find your seat.

-Venue foyers generally open 60 minutes before a performance is scheduled to begin, including theatre bars where a range of drink options are available, as well as ice creams.
+Venue foyers and theatre bars are generally open 60 minutes before a performance is scheduled to begin.

-You will be admitted at the first suitable break in the performance as determined by the promoter of the event or performing company.
-In some cases the first suitable break may be the interval.
+If you are running late, you will be admitted at the first suitable break in the performance, as determined by the promoter of the event or performing arts company.
+In some cases, the first suitable break may be the interval.

 Our staff on the night will do all they can to ensure you are able to enter the performance as soon as possible.

-You may be able to leave your coat, bag and/or umbrella at the coat check.
+You may be able to leave your coat, bag and/or umbrella at the venue coat check.

-If you are seen using a camera or camera phone when it is not permitted, you will be asked to stop and your camera may be confiscated by an usher.
+If you are seen taking photos when it isn’t permitted, you will be asked to stop.

 For some performances, promoters are happy for you to take photos.
-You’ll be told about this prior to the event, or we will post signs by the auditorium entrances.
-Please do not use flash or block other peoples’ view of the stage with your camera or phone.
+The audience will advised of this prior to the event, or there will be signs by the auditorium entrances.
+Please do not use flash or block other peoples’ views of the stage with your camera or phone.

-For professional quality cameras, a press pass is generally required – photographers can apply for these via the concert promoter.
+For professional quality cameras, a media pass is generally required – photographers can apply for these via the promoter of the show.